 The Malaysian Scholar grant augments the privileges normally accorded by the home institution to its staff members on sabbatical or other leave.
 The program also solicits the cooperation of the U.S. host institutions which may invite grantees to conduct research / lecturing using their facilities.
 It will enhance the application and assist the selection process if candidates have already examined appropriate affiliation at a U.S. institution.
 Cost-sharing from candidate or the home institution is encouraged as this enables MACEE to offer Fulbright grant to more candidates.

 Applicant from Malaysian universities and other higher learning institutions are requested to submit their completed application forms through their Vice-Chancellor / Director, or equivalent.
 A letter is required from the home University / Institute stating the benefits the applicant is entitled to during the 3-6 months sabbatical or other leaves in the United States.

-- Letters of invitation or appointment from United States institutions;
+- Letters of invitation from United States institutions;

-- Source of financial support for accompanying dependants.
+- Source of financial support for accompanying dependents.